 When many of us think about climate change, we place responsibility squarely on the shoulders of big industry.
-While it is true that our country’s fossil fuel power plants, manufacturing and transportation industries are the top greenhouse gas (GHG) contributors, it stands to reason that each individual American is also contributing on a micro scale.
+While it is true that our world’s fossil fuel power plants, manufacturing and transportation industries are the top greenhouse gas (GHG) contributors, it stands to reason that each individual is also contributing on some scale.

 1. Driving Solo